 Brian sat the steaks and corn on the table.
 "Load up.
 I'll be back with the steak sauce and butter."

+Avia grabbed her fork and knife.
 "I wonder where my plane is.
-It's been more an an hour," Avia said.
+It's been more than an hour.”

 "No reason."
 Brian cut his steak and started eating it.

-Breck tossed pile of butter on his corn.
+Breck tossed a pile of butter on his corn.
 "If I had to guess, he was bothered by your lack of eating last week."

 "I didn't feel good last week," Avia said.
-"I'm feeling much better now."

-"No headaches?"
+"No headaches today?"
 Breck asked between bites.

 "None," Avia said.
 She finished her steak then picked up her corn.

-"I’m glad to hear it," Breck said.
+"Well, I’m glad to hear you’re feeling better," Breck said.
 He dunked a steak chunk in sauce and ate it.

 "The pontoons?"
 Avia asked.

-"Yeah.
-They're a lot bigger than I thought," Brian said.
+"They're a lot bigger than I thought," Brian said.